IDEALLab/midbench/docs/tutorials/airfoil-su2-singularity.md

 After entering SU2 SIF container, please run the 2D airfoil simulation and optimization demos using the following commands:

-Go to the path of directory **"MIDBenchmarkSuite"** by entering command `cd /Path/to/MIDBenchmarkSuite`.
-Then, type `python`.
+Type `python`.
 In the Python environment, please enter the following commands to run demos:
 ```python
 from midbench.envs import make
 Env, Design, Condition = make("Airfoil2d-v0")